 - Comparing the strengths and weaknesses of three potential vendors for processing payroll.

-Remember that the critical skill in decision-making is not learning a bunch of techniques, but in knowing how and when to apply the basic principles and in constantly reevaluating and improving your methods.
+Remember that the critical skill in decision-making is not learning techniques, but knowing how and when to apply the basic principles and constantly reevaluating and improving your methods.
 If you or the teams you are a part of consistently achieve good results, then you are making decisions well.